Built in 1970, by Peterson Builders Sturgeon Bay, Wisconsin (hull #YTB 811) as the YTB-811 (Houma) for the United States Navy.

 A Natick class district harbor tug.
 Her keel was laid down on December 1st, 1970.
 She was launched on May 8th, 1971.
 The tug was delivered to the United States Navy September 23rd, 1971.
 She was allocated to Naval Base Roosevelt Roads, San Juan Puerto Rico.

 The date she was taken out of service is unknown.
 She was struck from the Naval Register on November 9th, 1999.
-And, transferred to the Defense Re utilization and Marketing Service (DRMS)
+And, transferred to the Defense Re utilization and Marketing Service (DRMS) for sale or reuse.

 In 2003, the tug was acquired by McAllister Towing and Transportation of New York, New York.
 Where she was renamed as the Stacy McAllister.